Gene Day: Early career

-From 1975 until 1980, Gene Day published, under the imprint Shadow Press, at least 23 issues - the last being #d 24/25, and there having been no #13 - of the fanzine/magazine Dark Fantasy: The Magazine Of Underground Creators for which he was also an art contributor.
+From 1975 until 1980, Gene Day published, under the imprint Shadow Press, at least 23 issues - the last being numbered #24/25, and there having been no #13 - of the fanzine/magazine Dark Fantasy: The Magazine Of Underground Creators for which he was also an art contributor.

 Graphic novel and Marvel Comics

 In 1979, Day wrote and drew an early graphic novel, Future Day (Flying Buttress Press), a hardcover collection of seven stories that he called a "graphic album".
 Dave Sim was the letterer.
-Day did illustrations for the fantasy role-playing games Arena of Khazan: A Tunnels & Trolls Solitaire Dungeon (1979) and Call of Cthulhu (1981).
+Day did illustrations for the fantasy role-playing games Arena of Khazan: A Tunnels & Trolls Solitaire Dungeon (1979), Space Opera Core Rules by Fantasy Games Unlimited (1980), and Call of Cthulhu (1981).

 Day began his several-year association with Master of Kung Fu by inking penciler Mike Zeck starting with issue #76 (May 1979).
 He began doing finished art over Zeck's breakdowns starting with issue #94 (Nov.
 1980), and became series penciler from #102–120 (July 1981–Jan.
 1983), after having split the work with Zeck on the double-sized #100.
 In 2010, Comics Bulletin ranked Day's work on Master of Kung-Fu sixth on its list of the "Top 10 1970s Marvels".
 Day inked Carmine Infantino on Marvel's Star Wars series, occasionally doing finished art over breakdowns, and penciling #68–69 (Feb.–March 1983), which take place on Boba Fett's ancestral homeworld of Mandalore.
 In addition, Day inked Thor and Marvel Two-in-One featuring the Thing.